What is Quinoa? What does it look like? What does quinoa taste like? How do you cook it? I’ll answer all of your Quinoa related questions here!

 In a pot over a medium heat source, add a tablespoon of essential oil, preferably olive oil.
 Let the Quinoa toast but not burn.

-After it has attained a brown color, add water and then bring it to a boil.
+After it has attained a brown colour, add water and then bring it to a boil.
 This does not only enhance the flavor of your Quinoa but also makes a huge difference in how you view the nutty “rice”.

-Use it in Chili
+Use Quinoa in Chili as a Meat Replacement

 A vegan and gluten-free recipe that contains Quinoa is the first step to converting to a meatless lifestyle.